potocnikluka/vim-settings/README.md

    - In init.vim add code following the examples under SNIPPETS:
     ```nnoremap <your-key-mapping>:-1read ~/.config/nvim/additions/snippets/snippet-name.filetype```
    - You can add keys to remapping to move cursor to desired location when placing the snippet
-Set up compilers and compiling paths to suit your needs in init.vim under TERMINAL AND RUNNING THE PROGRAM.

 ### OTHER
 * Colortheme: Gruvbox(https://github.com/morhetz/gruvbox)